CTSRD-CHERI/cheri-c-programming/src/cheri-ccpp/referential-spatial-temporal-safety.md

   out-of-bounds pointer will not grant access to another allocation.

-  This is accomplished by adapting various memory allocators, including the run-time linker for global variables, the stack allocator, and the heap allocator, to set the bounds on the capability implementing a pointer before returning it to the caller.
+  This is accomplished by adapting various memory allocators, including the run-time linker for global variables, thread-local variables, the stack allocator, and the heap allocator, to set the bounds on the capability implementing a pointer before returning it to the caller.
   Due to precision constraints on capability bounds, bounds on returned